 In order to minimize contact with others, we are asking you to arrive 15 minutes prior to their appointment time.
-When you arrive at the office, please call the office and let the office staff know you have arrived.
+When you arrive at the office, please call the office before coming directly to the office and let the office staff know you have arrived.
 We will then ask you to wait in your car for your appointment.
 This will be your own personal reception area.
-The office staff will call you when it is time to come into the office.
+The office staff will call you when it is time to come up to our suite.
 The office is large and we are rotating our rooms to allow them to be disinfected between patients.

 How can I protect myself from getting sick when I come to your office?

-Two of the most effective ways to protect yourself hand hygiene and avoiding touching your eyes nose and mouth.
+Two of the most effective ways to protect yourself are hand hygiene and not touching your eyes, nose and mouth.
 Hand sanitizer is available and we encourage its frequent use.
 For your protection, all visitors to the office are required to wear a mask.

 Please inform the office staff if you are a patient who might be at high risk for coronavirus infection.
 This includes persons over the age of 60, those that are immune compromised, have diabetes, heart disease, respiratory disease or those with an increased body mass index.
 Should you have any of these conditions, office staff will make special accommodations for you when your appointments are scheduled.

 What are you doing to keep patients that might be sick away from others?